DGK-Law-and-Cognition-Lab/crossculturallegalreasonableness/README.md

 #### R

-`LegalReasonableness_Final.Rmd` is the primary analyses files.
-They contain the analyses and visualizations for all experiments in the paper.
+`LegalReasonableness_Final.Rmd` is the primary analyses file.
+They contain the analyses for all experiments in the paper.
+Knitted HTML document can be viewed `Final_Reasonableness.html`,

 ### Data